 Filipino-American History Month

-Celebrated every October, Mission College celebrates the history of Filipinos in America.
+Celebrated every October, Mission College recognizes the history of Filipinos in America.

-Link to the Calendar of Events for Filipino-American National Historical Society that include local events that folks in the Southbay can attend if they’re interested.
+View the calendar of events for Filipino-American National Historical Society.
+It includes local events that folks in the South Bay can attend if interested.

 Labor (two parts : agriculture and healthcare)